 - deep knowledge of data management systems.

 - knowledge of mathematical methodologies required to model and analyse ICT systems

-- ability to communicate in at least one language of the EU in addition to Italian.
+- ability to communicate in English in addition to Italian.

 Occupational Profile/s of Graduates

 The main professional skills of the student graduated in Computer Science are the design, development and management of information systems.
 In particular, the degree in Computer Science prepares students for different professions:

 - management of computer systems and production of software systems both in public administrations and in public/private companies.

 - researcher in public/private institutes in every field of Computer Science.